- No comments found

 Paying for your energy by direct debit tends to be cheaper than paying once you've received your bill.

 If you pay for your gas or electricity by direct debit, the payments will usually be based on an estimate of the amount of energy you'll use over a year.

 Your payments will increase if you use more energy than the supplier has estimated.
 You might also have to pay for the extra energy you used.

 Some energy suppliers have been given a three-week deadline to explain accusations they have increased customers' direct debit payments by "more than is necessary.

-Jonathan Brearley, boss of the energy regulator Ofgem, recently said there were "troubling signs" of the tactic.
+Jonathan Brearley, boss of the energy regulator Ofgem, said there were "troubling signs" of the tactic.